-Parents or guardians may now request in writing non-dairy milk substitutions, as described above, without providing a medical statement.
-As an example, if a parent has a child who follows a vegan diet, the parent can submit a written request to the child's caretaker asking that soy milk be served in lieu of cow's milk.
-The written request must identify the medical or other special dietary need that restricts the diet of the child.
-Non-dairy substitutions are at the option and the expense of the Sponsor.
-If the parent/guardian submits a written request for a creditable non-dairy milk substitute and provides the substitute, the sponsor may serve the requested substitute and claim reimbursement.
-If the parent/guardian submits a written request for a creditable non-dairy milk substitute and chooses not to provide the substitute, the Sponsor has the option to meet the request of the parent/guardian by supplying the non-dairy milk substitute and claim reimbursement.
-If the parent requests a non-creditable soymilk, a medical statement from the doctor will be needed for reimbursement.
-For SFSP, school food authorities are the only sponsors that can provide non-dairy beverages to their participants.
+Parents or guardians may now request in writing non-dairy beverage or "milk" substitutions, without providing a medical statement.
+As an example, if a parent has a child who follows a vegan diet, the parent can submit a written request, using the form "Parent/Guardian Request for Fluid Milk Substitution," to the child's caretaker asking that a creditable non-dairy beverage be served in lieu of cow's milk.
+Non-dairy substitutions are made at the discretion and the expense of the caregiver.

+If the parent/guardian submits a written request for a creditable non-dairy milk substitute and provides the substitute, the caregiver may serve the requested substitute and claim reimbursement.
+If the parent/guardian submits a written request for a creditable non-dairy milk substitute and chooses not to provide the substitute, the caregiver has the option to meet the request of the parent/guardian by supplying the non-dairy milk substitute and claim reimbursement.

+If the parent requests a non-creditable non-dairy beverage, a medical statement from the doctor will be needed for reimbursement.
+The medical statement must identify the medical or other special dietary need that restricts the diet of the child.
 The requirements related to milk or food substitutions for a participant who has a medical disability and who submits a medical statement signed by a licensed physician remain unchanged.